cityofships/i-love-compute/README.md

 - The user can download build and install LuxMark 3.1 by doing `./user-luxmark3 build`.
 - The installation is done as user in `workspace/user-luxmark3` and provided software is not made available in default environment.
-- The user can run LuxMark by doing `./user-luxmark3 run` or more complicated commands like `./user-luxmark3 run luxmark --mode=PAUSE`.
+- The user can run LuxMark 3.1 by doing `./user-luxmark3 run` or more complicated commands like `./user-luxmark3 run luxmark --mode=PAUSE`.
-- Beware that the scripts compiles old GCC 7 and old Qt 4.
-You need GCC 10 to build GCC 7.
-The script has been verified to be working on Ubuntu 22.04.

 LuxMark 3.1 has been ported to Qt5 and a lot of patches are applied to both LuxCore and LuxMark to make it more useful for OpenCL platform developers:

 - A division by zero error in OpenCL code is fixed to avoid breaking the render on platforms using LLVM (like Clover or ROCm) as with LLVM `min(1.0, infinite)` is not `1.0` when using `-cl-fast-relaxed-math`.
   See https://forums.luxcorerender.org/viewtopic.php?t=4600
 - LuxCore now catches properly every OpenCL error (missing platform, missing device, OpenCL compilation error, etc.) and log them.
-This also enable LuxMark to not shutdown on missing platform and not stop listing devices on first platform without devices.
+This also enables LuxMark to not shutdown on missing platform and not stop listing devices on first platform without devices.
-- Both LuxCore and LuxMark also print their logs to `stderr` (not only within the application) so it survives a crash.
-Those logs don't have timestamps.
+- Both LuxCore and LuxMark now print their logs to `stderr` (in addition to the application graphical log) so it survives a crash.
+Those logs are printed to `stderr` without timestamps.
 - A bunch of environment variables are read to easily tweak the behaviour of LuxCore and LuxMark:
   * LuxMark submission form can be pre-filled using `LUXMARK_USERNAME`, `LUXMARK_PASSWORD` and `LUXMARK_NOTE`.
   * `LUXMARK_DEVICE_TYPE_ENABLE` can be set to `gpu` to select all GPUs by default (original behaviour), `cpu` to select all CPUs by default, `all` to select everything by default, or `none` to unselect everything by default.